1966 - 1967 NORTH AMERICAN TOUR (December 1966 - May 1967)

 Dolenz, in an interview for Harold Bronson's Hey, Hey, We're The Monkees book, remembered those early shows and the hysteria that greeted The Monkees in concert.
 "We would burst out of these big, mock Vox speakers onto the stage and the place would go bananas," Dolenz said.
 We had one of the first multimedia presentations; we projected this film up behind us on a big movie screen."
 The screams coming from the audience, however, often hindered the band as they could barely hear themselves play.
 "I get up behind the drums and I couldn't hear any count so Mike would turn and he would look at me and I'd look at him and we'd all look at each other because you couldn't hear or see a thing," he recalled.
 "We had a lot of good times," Nesmith told Bronson.

 For their first concerts, The Monkees performed solely as a four-piece band with Micky on drums, Mike on lead guitar, Peter on bass guitar, keyboards and banjo, and Davy on tambourine and maracas.
 Towards the end of “Mary, Mary,” Davy would play the drums allowing Micky to come down to center stage.
 Davy would also sometimes play bass when Peter moved to keyboards.
 Opening acts for some of the early shows included Bobby Hart’s band, The Candy Store Prophets; Jewel Akens; and an all-female group, The Apollos.
 The Candy Store Prophets also provided instrumental backup during the solo segments.
-The setlist eventually varied from city to city as each performance was given.
-For instance, at a concert in Winnipeg, MB, Canada in April, “The Kind of Girl I Could Love,” “Your Auntie Grizelda,” and “Sunny Girlfriend” were played, and “(Look Out) Here Comes Tomorrow” was used as Davy's solo spot.
+As dates progressed, the setlist began to vary from city to city.
+At a concert in Winnipeg, Manitoba, Canada in April, “The Kind of Girl I Could Love,” “Your Auntie Grizelda,” and “Sunny Girlfriend” were played, and “(Look Out) Here Comes Tomorrow” was used as Davy's solo spot.

 Micky and Mike in Phoenix, Arizona on January 21, 1967

 The Monkees' performance at the Memorial Coliseum in Phoenix, Arizona on January 21, 1967 was filmed and recorded.
-(However, the vocals were not recorded and were later overdubbed.)
-Footage from this concert was broadcasted on the last episode of the first season, “The Monkees on Tour.”
-(Video clips from this episode appear below in YouTube clips.)
-According to Andrew Sandoval, it's possible that filming occurred the next evening at the Cow Palace in San Francisco, California, footage which could have been later intercut with the scenes from Phoenix.
-The Phoenix concert is also a widely circulated bootleg recording, including the rare performance of "She's So Far Out She's In.”
-(This song was recorded, sans vocals, during the Headquarters album sessions but never released.)
-Audio from this show can be found below in YouTube clips.
+Vocals, however, were not captured and were later overdubbed when footage from this concert was broadcast on the last episode of the first season, "The Monkees on Tour."
+(Highlights from this episode appear below in YouTube clips.)
+According to Andrew Sandoval, it's possible that filming occurred the next evening at the Cow Palace in San Francisco, California, footage which could have been intercut with the scenes from Phoenix.
+The Phoenix concert is also a widely circulated bootleg recording, and includes the rare performance of "She's So Far Out She's In."
+(This song was tracked, sans vocals, during the Headquarters album sessions but never finished.)
+Audio from this show can also be heard below.

 The Monkees performing their first live concert in Honolulu, Hawaii on December 3, 1966